Role

 Only 0.6 % of new users purchased the Garden Pass in their first month.

-Data and qualitative feedback showed that while highly engaged users would purchase the Garden Pass in their second month, the month they joined was a major revenue loss.
+Data and feedback showed that while highly engaged users would purchase the Garden Pass in their second month, the month they joined was a major revenue loss.

 This low conversion indicated two issues: